-If you have been around the ed-tech scene anytime in the past 10 years, you have probably encountered popular products like Lego Robotics, Scratch, App Inventor, or Pi-top, and have even seen the rise of educational makerspaces.
+If you have been around the ed-tech scene anytime in the past 10 years, you have probably encountered popular products like Lego Robotics, Scratch, App Inventor, or Pi-top.
+You have even seen the rise of educational makerspaces.
 All of these popular approaches to education have something in common.
 They all stem from a common root in an educational pedagogy called constructionism.
-If you are interested in the roots and history of constructionism, I recommend that you read my three-part series on the topic.
+If you are interested in the roots and history of constructionism, I recommend reading my three-part series on the topic.

 If you have never heard of constructionism, it can best be described as a way of learning where “knowledge is not simply transmitted from teacher to student, but actively constructed by the mind of the learner.
 Children don’t get ideas; they make ideas.
-Moreover, it suggests that learners are particularly likely to make new ideas when they are actively engaged in making some type of external artifact, which they can reflect upon and share with others” (Kafai and Resnick 1996).
-In the 1960’s Seymour Papert and his colleagues at MIT first developed and researched how constructionism can benefit children through learning to program digital turtles in the first programming language for children called Logo.
-This early work led towards using a democratic approach to education where students can lead their learning, tinker, and explore meaningful projects.
+Moreover, it suggests that learners are particularly likely to make new ideas when actively engaged in making some type of external artifact, which they can reflect upon and share with others” (Kafai and Resnick 1996).
+In the 1960’s, Seymour Papert and his colleagues at MIT first developed and researched how constructionism can benefit children by learning to program digital turtles in the first programming language for children, Logo.
+This early work led to a democratic approach to education where students can lead their learning, tinker, and explore meaningful projects.

-Pappert’s successor at MIT, Mitchel Resnick is keeping constructionism alive and well to this day, through his contribution of the 4 P’s: Projects, Passion, Peers and Play.
-While rooted in constructionism, the 4 P’s are what continue to drive how students use Scratch and other similar tools.
+Pappert’s successor at MIT, Mitchel Resnick, is keeping constructionism alive and well today through his contribution to the 4 Ps: Projects, Passion, Peers, and Play.
+While rooted in constructionism, the 4 P’s continue to drive how students use Scratch and other similar tools.
 Constructionism has gone on to inspire many educators and school systems around the world, including us at BSD Education.